These requirements become effective on August 1, 2017.

 To see the requirements with the changes highlighted, Click here.

 To see the previous requirements, Click here.

 After successfully completing your Eagle Scout board of review and being validated as an Eagle Scout by the National Service Center, you will be entitled to receive an Eagle Palm for each additional 5 merit badges you have completed before your Eagle Scout board of review.
 For these Palms only, it will not be necessary for you to complete any of the requirements stated below.

 After becoming an Eagle Scout, you may earn Palms by completing the following requirements:

-- Be active in your troop and patrol for at least 3 months after becoming an Eagle Scout or after the award of last Palm.**
+- Be active in the Boy Scouts of America for at least three months after becoming an Eagle Scout or after the last Palm was earned. **

 - Since earning the Eagle Scout rank or your last Eagle Palm, demonstrate Scout spirit by living the Scout Oath and Scout Law.
 Tell how you have done your duty to God and how you have lived the Scout Oath and Scout Law in your everyday life.

 - Continue to set a satisfactory example of accepting responsibility or demonstrating leadership ability.